 The expert panel published a report of its findings in March 2017.

 New information which emerged during the demolition of Statistics House in December 2017 and January 2018 led us to reconvene the expert panel.
 The engineering consultant engaged to monitor the demolition made observations which indicated that the seating provided for some of the precast concrete floor units was less than what was shown on the original design documents.

 The panel concluded that the new information did not change the original conclusions about the primary cause of the partial floor collapse.

 The Kaikōura earthquake was particularly complex.
-More than 12 separate faults broke during the quake, including some that had not previously been mapped, and the frequency of shaking that arrived in Wellington 240km from the epicentre affected mid-rise Wellington buildings.
+More than 12 separate faults broke during the quake, including some that had not previously been mapped.
+The frequency of shaking in Wellington, 240 km from the quake's epicentre, affected mid-rise buildings in the capital.

-MBIE, Engineering New Zealand and Engineering New Zealand's technical societies have produced information for owners and building professionals responsible for assessing and designing multi-storey concrete moment resisting frame buildings with precast concrete floor systems that may be vulnerable to loss of floor support during an earthquake.
+Together with Engineering New Zealand and Engineering New Zealand's technical societies, we have developed guidance for owners and building professionals responsible for assessing and designing multi-storey concrete moment resisting frame buildings with precast concrete floor systems.

-On 31 March 2017 Building and Construction Minister Nick Smith released the expert Panel’s investigation into the performance of Statistics House.
-The Panel concluded that a combination of four factors contributed to the partial failure of lower floor segments.
+The 2017 Investigation Report into Statistics House concluded that a combination of 4 factors contributed to the partial failure of lower floor segments.